Signs and Symptoms of Ecstasy (MDMA) Use

-Other signs of ecstasy use would include irregular sleeping schedule and a lack of awareness of pain.
-For example, if a person got hurt and did not realize it, you might suspect a sign of ecstasy use.
+Other signs of ecstasy use could include an irregular sleeping schedule and a lack of awareness of pain.
+For example, if a person got hurt and did not realize it, you might suspect ecstasy use.

-It might be hard to determine if the party-goer is more sexually active than usual, but ecstasy use is commonly connected with multiple sexual partners.
-A symptom of ecstasy use includes a person feeling like they are in love with the person they are with, even if they just met.
+Ecstasy use is commonly connected with multiple sexual partners.
+A symptom of ecstasy use includes a person feeling they are in love with the person they are with, even if they just met.

 One of the most dangerous effects of ecstasy (other than the possibility of death from overheating or overdose) is the cravings that can very quickly set in.
 These cravings drive a person to use ecstasy over and over, even when they know it is harmful.

 Recent research reveals that changes in the brain take place very quickly after a person starts to abuse ecstasy.
 These changes can result in anxiety, depression and confusion.
 Further symptoms of ecstasy use include poor performance on tests requiring memory or cognitive ability.
 Tests have shown that even brief exposure to ecstasy can result in damage that lasts years.